 On January 24, 2022, the Company entered into an equity purchase agreement (the "Purchase Agreement") and a registration rights agreement with Lincoln Park Capital Fund, LLC ("Lincoln Park" or "Investor") which provides for the sale to Lincoln Park up to \$50.0 million of shares (the "Purchase Shares") of the Company's common stock over the thirty-six (36) month term of the Purchase Agreement.
 In connection with the Purchase Agreement, Lincoln Park made an initial purchase of \$3.0 million of shares of common stock (the "Initial Purchase"), which equated to 557,610 shares of common stock, and the Company issued 142,939 shares of common stock to Lincoln Park as a commitment fee in connection with entering into the Purchase Agreement.
 The Company recognized \$0.8 million of other expense relating to the commitment fee share issuance.
-As of March 31, 2022, the Company had not initiated any additional purchases under the Purchase Agreement.
+For the three and six months ended June 30, 2022, an additional 30,000 shares of common stock were issued at an average price per share of \$1.74 for gross proceeds \$52 thousand.

 Under the Purchase Agreement, the Company has sole discretion, subject to certain conditions, on any business day selected by the Company to require Lincoln Park to purchase up to 30,000 shares of common stock (the "Regular Purchase Amount") at the Purchase Price (as defined below) per purchase notice (each such purchase, a "Regular Purchase").
 The Regular Purchase Amount may be increased as follows: to up to 50,000 shares if the closing price is not below \$5.00, and up to 75,000 shares if the closing price is not below \$10.00.
 Lincoln Park's committed obligation under each Regular Purchase is capped at \$2,500,000, unless the Parties agree otherwise.
-The purchase price for Regular Purchases (the "Purchase Price") shall be equal to the lesser of: (i) the lowest sale price of the common shares during the Purchase Date, or (ii) the average of the three (3) lowest closing sale prices of the common shares during the ten (10) business days prior to the Purchase Date.
+The purchase price for Regular Purchases (the "Purchase Price") shall be equal to the lesser of: (i) the lowest sale price of the common shares during the Purchase Date, or (ii) the average of the three (3) lowest closing sale prices of the common shares during the ten (10) business days prior to the Purchase Date